wkid-neu/GHP-FPGA-CNN/Python/be_out/be_out.md

-This folder stores the output files of the compiler back-end
+This folder stores the output files of the compiler back-end.